sincerelyyyash/ghostwriter-ai/README.md

 # **📝 Ghostwriter-AI**

 🚀 **Ghostwriter-AI** is an AI-powered **social media assistant** designed to help users create, manage, and interact with posts across **Twitter (X) and LinkedIn**.
-Using **Google Gemini AI**, it intelligently understands user queries, executes platform-specific actions, and provides real-time responses through WebSockets.
+Using **Google Gemini AI with LangChain**, it intelligently understands user queries, executes platform-specific actions, and provides real-time responses through WebSockets.

 ---